Good Mood Food: What To Eat To Be Happy

 Salmon is a great source of energy-boosting goodness.
 It has essential omega-3 fatty acids, which are important for energy production, brain activity and circulation.

-10 walnuts a day keep the doctor away.
+Ten walnuts a day keep the doctor away.
 Seriously.
-Just 10 walnuts a day are shown to lower blood cholesterol levels, which helps to improve blood flow around the body and bring on that good mood.
+Just ten walnuts a day are shown to lower blood cholesterol levels, which helps to improve blood flow around the body and bring on that good mood.

 Eggs are a valuable source of the nutrient choline, which has been proven to lift mood and energy levels.
-Now you have another excuse to order that avocado toast with poached egg, even if some people say it's the reason you're not currently a millionaire. *eye roll*
+Now, you have another excuse to head to brunch and order that avocado toast with poached egg.
+You're welcome.

 4. Green Tea